revodavid/R-custom-handler/README.md

 # Azure Functions for R with Custom Handlers

-This repository demonstrates using Azure Functions and the Custom Handlers feature to create serverless services in the R language.
+This repository demonstrates using Azure Functions and the Custom Handlers feature to create serverless services in the R language, to accompany [this blog post](https://blog.revolutionanalytics.com/2020/12/azure-functions-with-r.html).

 ## Pre-Requisites